probnum2026/probnum2026.github.io/submissions.md

 _Full details, including style files, will be published here in due course._

 ProbNum25 will have a dedicated volume in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press), where accepted papers will be published.
-A submission should be up to 8 pages (or shorter) using dedicated style files.
-The submission deadline is currently scheduled for the 5th of March 2025.
+A submission should be up to **8 pages (or shorter)** using dedicated style files.
+The submission deadline is scheduled for the **5th of March 2025**.
-Subject areas are methods, theory and applications of probabilistic numerics, as detailed below.
+Subject areas are **methods, theory and applications** of probabilistic numerics.
 The authors of accepted papers will present talks and/or posters at ProbNum25.
+Details are as follows.

 ---
 ### Key Dates